Ash-r98/microsweeper/README.md

 pretty simple. use 'e' to place a flag ('P' symbol). use `<enter>` to dig.

-## Current issues
+## the truth.

-I am currently working on these issues

- - doesnt show mines after failure
- - doesnt colour any of the numbers making it harder to see
+bro called it microsweeper from personal experience